TobiAyinde/Netflix-EDA/README.md

 In summary, the diversity of countries in the top 20 list not only showcases the global popularity of movies but also underscores Netflix's commitment to offering a broad spectrum of content, catering to the varied tastes and preferences of its international audience.

 # Bar Chart of Genres Vs. Titles

 ![image](https://github.com/TobiAyinde/Netflix-EDA/assets/149031697/6b0b1df2-5046-4679-b714-adb86876ac1f)

+**Genres Vs Titles:**

+**The above chart explores the distribution of titles across different genres.**

+- This gives insights into the most prevalent genres on the platform, helping understand viewer preferences and guiding content production decisions.**